 We know from our own data that employees are more likely to resign a role because they’re not feeling challenged.
 Personal and professional growth opportunities are the ultimate driving factors behind an employee’s desire to perform at a high level and thrive in a business.

-Helping your employee define their strengths and weaknesses, and laying out a professional roadmap will empower them to learn new skills and progress in your organisation.
-However, organisations must remember that these goals will not be static, and as your employee grows at your organisation, their goals and future aspirations will, too.
+Helping your employee define their strengths and weaknesses, and laying out a professional roadmap will empower them to learn new skills and progress in your organization.
+However, organizations must remember that these goals will not be static, and as your employee grows at your organization, their goals and future aspirations will, too.

 When someone can see that their employer is taking steps to ensure appreciation is shown, the feeling is far more likely to be reciprocated.Peakon